Connect Quickchat AI to Slack. Use the one-click OAuth integration, or set up a Slack app manually with the legacy flow.

 Below we have prepared a manifest file which you should paste into Slack’s App Manifest window (make sure you paste YAML, not JSON).
 You can easily copy and paste without worrying about the details.
 We explain the most important lines below:

-- Set the appropriate name and description for your AI Assistant (
+- Set the appropriate name and description for your AI Agent (

 That’s it!
 Your bot Slack app has been configured.
 If you’d like to edit your bot’s look & feel, head over to Basic information under Settings, then in the Display Information Section: